aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/image-manipulation/rotate-image-specific-angle/_index.md

 ---
 title: Rotating an Image on a Specific Angle in Aspose.PSD for .NET
-linktitle: Rotating an Image on a Specific Angle in Aspose.PSD for .NET
+linktitle: Rotating an Image on a Specific Angle
 second_title: Aspose.PSD .NET API
 description:
 type: docs